 There may also be greater control or suppression of your own emotions — because you’re not sure, you don’t want yourself to be fully seen.
 There may be reduced frequency and intensity of positive emotions because you cannot allow yourself to fully enjoy your spouse in order to protect you from the disappointment that you expect will come.
-There is also more frequent and more intense negative emotions usually[iii].
+There are also more frequent and more intense negative emotions usually[iii].
 So your fears relating to your spouse and your attachment to them affects not only your relationship but even the emotions you feel day to day.

-The reason why this attachment issue is important is that attachment style is stronger and more accurate predictor of relationship quality than personality[iv].
+The reason why this attachment issue is important is that attachment style is a stronger and more accurate predictor of relationship quality than personality[iv].
 So when I am doing marriage counselling I am not working on making personalities get along; I’m just working on shifting attachment in the relationship.
 It’s a far more successful approach because it’s addressing the core ability of the couple to create and maintain an enjoyable, secure bond between them.

-By this point you’re probably like “oh boy I have some work to do.
+By this point, you’re probably like “oh boy I have some work to do.
 My attachment style is getting in the way of creating the kind of marriage I want”.

-I have a couple suggestions for you.
+I have a couple of suggestions for you.
 The first thing you should do is become a patron of our podcast so that you can download and work through the guide for today’s episode.

 Creating Fear Free Marriages